simp/simp-doc/docs/user_guide/Troubleshooting/My_Services_Are_Dying.rst

 --------------------

-If certain services should not be killed, declare them in the node manifest space or in the `svckill::ignore` array in hiera.
+If certain services should not be killed, declare them in the node manifest space or in the `svckill::ignore` array in Hiera.

 ..
 NOTE::